 A one page website is not ideal for you when you've a plan of growing your business or brand.
 Single page website designs have a narrow focus, so if you’ve a small site or just started with your business, consider where you want to see your business in the next few years and choose wisely between single and multi-page design.

-Like every other page website, a single page website has its own advantages and disadvantages.
+Like every other page website, a single-page website has its own advantages and disadvantages.
 They can be a fantastic choice for you and can also bring you a disastrous outcome if you don’t know when you should go for them and when not.
-Fret not, we’re presenting you a few examples of business types that go well with one page websites design so that not only you know how to create a one page website but also know when to go for it.
+Fret not, we’re presenting you a few examples of business types that go well with one-page website design so that not only you know how to create a one-page website but also know when to go for it.

 Simple one-page websites are a fantastic choice if you don’t have a ton of content or if your content is closely related, for example: